 In Illinois, before a divorce case goes to trial, the couple must attend a pretrial conference with a family court judge.
 The judge will often suggest ways to resolve differences before the trial.
 If a settlement cannot be reached through negotiation or other alternative dispute resolution methods, then trial is the only means by which the divorce can be accomplished.

 Attorney Van A. Schwab is experienced handling all types of negotiation and litigation involved with the division of assets and debts.

 The overall financial picture of a divorcing couple may include complicating factors such as home equity, retirement accounts, bank accounts, taxes, private school tuition, inheritances, proposed spousal support and anticipated liabilities related to health needs.

 In addition to the financial assets, our firm also assists pet owners in obtaining satisfactory custody arrangements.

 Begin Protecting Your Future

-To learn more about the property division process in Illinois and how our firm can help protect your future, please call us at 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Deerfield or Libertyville) to schedule an appointment.
+To learn more about the property division process in Illinois and how our firm can help protect your future, please call us at 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Deerfield or Libertyville).
+You can also email us to schedule an appointment.